Stocks fall on fears China virus to slow growth, gold gains

 “At the same time you got interest rates that are really low, so that feeds into an equity market with incremental upside,” Temple said.

-MSCI’s gauge of stocks across the globe .MIWD00000PUS shed 0.62%, moving away from highs this week that were shy of a record peak set early in January.
+MSCI’s gauge of stocks across the globe .MIWD00000PUS shed 0.60%, moving away from highs this week that were shy of a record peak set early in January.
+Despite Friday’s downturn, the index posted its best weekly gain since June.

-Emerging market stocks lost 1.19% and the pan-European FTSEurofirst 300 index .FTEU3 lost 0.25%, but the blue-chip index posted its best week since late 2016 on the week's rally.
+Emerging market stocks lost 1.11% and the pan-European FTSEurofirst 300 index .FTEU3 fell 0.25%.
+The blue-chip index notched its best week since late 2016.

 Euro zone bond yields fell after German industrial output data in December notched its biggest fall since January 2009, fanning concerns about the bloc’s biggest economy.